adriancorrendo/soiltestcorr/README.md

 described as y = b0 + b1 x, and ii) a second phase were the RY response to increasing STV becomes NULL (flat), described as plateau = y = b0 + b1 Xc, where Xc represents the CSTV.
-The function works automatically with self starting initial values to facilitate the model to converge.
+The function works automatically with self starting initial values to facilitate the model’s convergence.
 <br/>

 <b> linear_plateau() </b> <br/>